s-omranpour/s-omranpour.github.io/_pages/about.md

 Previously I completed my undergraduate degree at the Department of Computer Engineering at **Sharif University of Technology** .

 I am focused on the intersection of **graph learning, tensor networks, and natural language processing** at the moment.
 On-going projects:
- - A Higher-Order Tensor Transformer architecture that operates on higher-order multi-dimensional input such as spatiotemporal data or multivariate timeseries, etc.
+ - A Tensor Transformer architecture that operates on multi-dimensional tensor data such as spatiotemporal signals or multivariate timeseries, etc.
  - A Dynamic Graph Learning method for Mental Health disorder detection on social media users.
  - A Multimodal method to perform stock market movement prediction from historical price data and social media text.